GoranFranjic/GoranFranjic/README.md

 - 👋 Hi, I’m @GoranFranjic
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning java programing
+- 🌱 I’m currently learning java programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me goran@proces.hr